haggertypat/DirectoryBundle/Resources/doc/README.markdown

         }
     }

+**Note**: Make sure that any entities or fields not used by your front end do not appear on your signup form or admin classes

 ## Custom Pages
 You can use a default controller for your pages using this code in your routes: